US191/ctdSeaProcessing/README.md

 * ADCP LDEO Processing (https://github.com/jgrelet/ladcp)

 -----------------------------------------------------------------------
-(Need Windows for SBEDataProcessing and gzip2 for compressing Codac file)

 Your computer must contain the SeaBird processing software `SBEDataProcessing` (under Windows only) and the data compression program `gzip2`.

 You can get the latest version of these program there: